nishanthG/portfolio.app/README.md

 The nav-bar is currently on top and with a fixed position - this needs to be relative with the colapse icon, can be made horizontal - currently it's vertical.

+Abilities Section: on hover - add the proficiency level for each skill.

 ### Funtionality
 The contact page <form> is currently HTML based - migrate to formik which offers better error-handling and API integration.

+### State Management
+nav-bar collapse logic currently runs in JS - it can be easily managed if Redux is implemented.